Kambala Sports Precinct & Auditorium

-The linchpin is using the steep site to cantilever sports fields as a roof above the new learning commons, and removing ad-hoc prior building extensions, thereby opening up significant new green space and nightlines campus-wide, including a renewal of the main entry forecourt.
+The linchpin is using the steep site to cantilever a synthetic sports field as a roof above the new hall, and removing ad-hoc prior building extensions, thereby opening up significant new green space and sightlines campus-wide, including a renewal of the main entry forecourt.

 Crucially, historic Tivoli House, once the heart of the campus, will regain curtilage and view corridors unseen for decades.
-Originally constructed in 1834 as a gentleman’s residence, Tivoli House is a significant example of the Federation Arts and Crafts Style in Sydney.
+Originally constructed in 1834 Tivoli House is a significant example of the Federation Arts and Crafts Style in Sydney.